 Now none of the sites merit much discussion as to how to use them: they function in a similar fashion here as they do on computers and other devices that have been licensed.
 The real issue should be the quality of the video — but since it depends on such variables beyond just the Internet connection — the dependability of the hubs transmitting the data and the amount of traffic being found at the site at a given time — I can only compare the DSM-310 MovieNite Streaming Media Player’s video abilities against other devices, for example, my Sony PlayStation 3 and yes, my Apple TV.
 To be blunt, the video is fine and as good as these other guys — which means you won’t be disappointed in general and at times even happily surprised.
 Just don’t expect YouTube to shine in every clip, okay?

 One thing worth mentioning is the audio being outputted.
 The DSM-310 MovieNite Streaming Media Player uses Dolby Digital Plus and gives you the option to turn it into stereo if your TV can’t handle the load (to get the best results here, use an amp and speakers since the majority of HDTV’s provide inferior sound).
 A Dolby DRC feature moderates all the sounds to a baseline, should you want it active.
 This would be good if it could control the TV itself when a commercial comes on at 3AM blasting away, eh?

-D-Link DMS-310 MovieNite Streaming Media Player
+Review of D-Link DMS-310 MovieNite Streaming Media Player

 Those wanting access to the “big boys” on the Internet through their TV will find D-Link’s DSM-310 MovieNite Streaming Media Player a comfortable fit. retail gives you up to 1080p streaming quality, providing your online connection can handle the bit rate, with the option to watch movies as well as bop through well established online sites.
 A good job all around for the “router” folks.